md-zaman/jenkins-learning/Notes.md

 Now, let us give executable permission to docker compose file: sudo chmod +x /usr/local/bin/docker-compose
-  - give the executable permission if you notice while installing docker compose, the binaries have been installed in /usr/local/bin/docker-compose
+  - gives the executable permission if you notice while installing docker compose, the binaries have been installed in /usr/local/bin/docker-compose